cloudfoundry/docs-bosh/content/resurrector.md

 	    deployments:
 	    - dep1
 	```
-	Running `bosh update-config --type resurrection --name default resurrection.yml` disables resurrection for all deployments in the include block, i.e. `dep1`.
+	Running `bosh update-config --type resurrection --name disable-dep1 resurrection.yml` disables resurrection for all deployments in the include block, i.e. `dep1`.
 For all other deployments, resurrection is still enabled.

 2. Disable resurrection for an instance group `instance-group-1` of a deployment `dep1` by creating a `resurrection.yml`: